Two days in Brussels

 About Bruges

-Bruges is a city in the northwest of Belgium and is the capital of West Flanders.
-It is a tourity city, well known for its cobbled streets and old medieval buildings.
-The buildings date back to 13th century.
-The distance between Brussels and Bruges is around 100 kilometres.
-There are frequent trains and buses between Brussels and Bruges.
-The train journey takes around 1 hour and costs about 20 Euros.
+Bruges, situated northwest of Belgium, serves as the capital of West Flanders.
+This picturesque city is renowned for its charming cobbled streets and well-preserved medieval buildings, some dating back to the 13th century.
+The distance between Brussels and Bruges is approximately 100 kilometers, with regular trains and buses connecting the two.
+The train journey typically lasts around 1 hour, costing about 20 Euros.

 About Ghent